Our Parenting World Interview Series: Invictus Private School and Exclusive Interview with Mary Ann Davies, Invictus’ Founding Principal

 Invictus Private School aims to keeps the cost of education affordable without sacrificing the quality of education.
 It positions itself distinctly from the rest of the international schools in Singapore by keeping families together, keeping a focus on realising students’ potential up to the optimal level with a holistic teaching pedagogy, and to teach students in realising their potentials as global citizens.
 To accommodate an overwhelming number of requests for enrolment of students from parents who believe in what the school has to offer, the school will be moving to a larger campus at Loewen Road within the verdant Dempsey Hill locale, in the next academic year in August 2017.

-Our Parenting World team is honoured to be able to interview Mary Ann Davies, Invictus’ Founding Principal where she will share more with us about Invictus.
+Our Parenting World team is pleased to be able to interview Mary Ann Davies, Invictus’ Founding Principal where she will share more with us about Invictus.
 She has taught for 20 years and had led four schools in Britain, China and Qatar.
 She possesses a wealth of experience in third culture children education that has helped shaped the core of what Invictus Private School offers.

 1) Please share with us more about your background and how did you get into the education line?